Sgùrr Mòr (Loch Cuaich)

-Sgurr Mor (1,003 m) is a mountain in the Northwest Highlands of Scotland, on the southern side of Loch Quoich in Lochaber.
+Sgùrr Mòr (in Gaelic An Sgùrr Mòr) is a 1,00m high mountain in the Northwest Highlands of Scotland, on the southern side of Loch Cuaich in Lochaber.

-A steep and rugged peak, Sgurr Mor is one of the most remote Munros in Scotland and also one of the hardest to reach.
+A steep and rugged peak, Sgùrr Mòr is one of the most remote Munros in Scotland and also one of the hardest to reach.
 It is usually climbed from the head of Loch Arkaig to the south.